A Versatile Ultra-Stable Platform for Optical Multidimensional Fourier-Transform Spectroscopy: Conclusion

 The JILA-MONSTR has proven to be a robust platform for producing multidimensional spectra.
 It is a viable way to separate and isolate the competing contributions to coherent light-matter interactions.
 This sophisticated device has great potential in the future of optical spectroscopy.

-Acknowledgements: The authors thank Richard Mirin for a epitaxially grown for the quantum well sample.
+Acknowledgements: The authors thank Richard Mirin for the epitaxially grown quantum well sample.
 This work was supported by the National Science Foundation and the Chemical Sciences, Geosciences, and Biosciences Division Office of Basic Energy Sciences, U.S. Department of Energy.